Caregiving advice from someone who has been there

 Build your angel network.
 Lean on family and friends.
 Consider joining a support group.
-Two childhood friends, Pam and Elizabeth, who have been there and done that when it comes to caregiving and dementia, are my rocks.
-They are my ride-or-die chicks who are ready for whatever—prayer, meals, visits, laughter, adult beverages, reality checks, diversions.
-My mother loves them as much as I do.
+Two childhood friends, Pam and Elizabeth, who have been there and done that when it comes to caregiving and dementia, were my rocks.
+They were my ride-or-die chicks who were ready for whatever—prayer, meals, visits, laughter, adult beverages, reality checks, diversions.
+My mother loved them as much as I did.

 At my lowest point, Pam whisked me away for a free dance class at the community center in our old neighborhood.
 It worked wonders.
 I focused only on my feet and the beat for an hour or so.
 I felt rejuvenated, and I did the same for another friend when I returned home.